The History of Active Directory Security

 What We’ve Learned & What’s Next

-” (Slides & Video).
-I focused on the key milestones of Active Directory security.
-This post covers this in some detail which was correlated with public information and GitHub release information.
-This article breaks down the notable attacks into a timeline.
+” (Slides & Video) where I focused on the key milestones of Active Directory security (history).
+This article covers my “decade of Active Directory attacks” in some detail which was correlated with public information and GitHub release information.
+This Active Directory security history article breaks down the notable attacks into a timeline starting with Active Directory’s release in 2000 and continuing until the present day in late 2025.

 If you are interested in the history of Active Directory, this is the article for you.

-If you have anything to add or update, please email me: sean[@]adsecurity[dot]org.
+If you have anything to add or update on the History of Active Directory Security, please email me: sean[@]adsecurity[dot]org.

 “Baby Steps” (2000 – 2009)